asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ### 1. Software Emulation

 Software emulation will run on QEMU virtualizing Zynq on your Ubuntu.
-This simulation will provide fast error detection for syntax and behavioral errors.
-Hardware accelerator code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/vadd.cpp`) and host code(`Vitis-Tutorials/Getting_Started/Vitis/example/src/host.cpp`) will be compiled for only Zynq Cortex ARM A9 processor.
+This emulation will provide fast error detection for syntax and behavioral errors.
+Hardware accelerator code (`Vitis-Tutorials/Getting_Started/Vitis/example/src/vadd.cpp`) and host code (`Vitis-Tutorials/Getting_Started/Vitis/example/src/host.cpp`) will be compiled for only Zynq Cortex ARM A9 processor.

 Under the directory